OpenMetroMaps/OpenMetroMaps/spec-map-format.md

 ## Views

-A map file can specify a number of views, which defines the appearance of a map in terms of the positions of the stations on a scene with Euclidean coordinates and other properties that effect the visual appearance:
+A map file can specify a number of views.
+Each view defines the appearance of the map in terms of the positions of the stations on the scene with Euclidean coordinates and other properties that effect the visual
+appearance:

 ```xml
 <view name="Berlin" scene-height="904.137943" scene-width="1000.000000"